WillDenby/WillDenby/README.md

 I'm the **Product Manager** for [twinLab](https://twinlab.ai), a new AI tool for augmenting engineering workflows with Probabilistic ML (Bayesian Optimisation).

+- 🌱 I’m currently learning Java and OCaml, and more about Linux!
 - 🔭 I’m currently writing *What The Git*, a short guide to Git
-- 🌱 I’m currently learning Java and OCaml, and more about Linux!
+- ❤️ I love good documentation - "If a tree falls in a forest..."
 - 📫 How to reach me: connect/message me on [LinkedIn](https://www.linkedin.com/in/will-denby/)

 **Writing**